ModiaSim/Modia3D.jl/README.md

 Ideas from modern computer game engines are used to achieve a highly flexible setup of mechanical systems including collision handling.
 Other features are utilized from multi-body programs, such as hierarchical structuring, support for closed kinematic loops, and elastic response calculation.
 The underlying mathematical formulation are hybrid Differential Algebraic Equations (DAEs) that are solved with the variable-step solver IDA via the Sundials.jl Julia package.
-Emphasis is on variable-step solvers to combine Modia3D with equation-based modeling in the future, using Modia3D assemblies as components within one high level programming environment (for example a joint of a Modia3D system is driven by a Modia model of an electrical motor and gearbox).

 Features of the Modia3D Julia package are modeling fixed and moving objects in 3D (*e.g.* visual shapes, rigid bodies).
 These objects are driven kinematically by pre-defined time functions or are moving dynamically by solving Differential Algebraic Equations (DAEs) with a variable-step DAE solver.